 Dinner Rolls- my most asked for recipe!!

 Of all my recipes, this one is requested more than all the others.
 And if I've given it to you in the past, check this out instead!!
 I've improved it!!
 I've been tweaking it for the past couple weeks, and I think it's just about perfect now.
+These rolls are so soft, amazing with soups, salads, and just by themselves!
+These are super easy to make vegan friendly, and the taste isn’t even compromised!
+There are some videos down at the bottom of the post for even better instruction.

 This post may contain affiliate links.
 Learn more about my disclosure.